NicodemusGurion/nicodemusgurion.github.io/islam/01-allah.md

 > And why should you not spend in the cause of Allah, while Allah is the inheritor of the heavens and the earth?

+### Allah purchases souls from people

+Surah 9:111

+> Allah has indeed purchased from the believers their lives and wealth in exchange for Paradise.
+They fight in the cause of Allah and kill or are killed.
+This is a true promise binding on Him in the Torah, the Gospel, and the Quran.
+And whose promise is truer than Allah’s?
+So rejoice in the exchange you have made with Him.
+That is ˹truly˺ the ultimate triumph.

+Allah needs to purchase souls.
+Meanwhile Yahweh already owns all souls.

+> Ezekiel 18:4 — Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sinneth, it shall die.

+These are not the same gods.
+Yahweh owns everything, but Allah does not.
+Allah needs to purchase souls.